Drake Questions If The World Is Homophobic Following Pink Nails Backlash

-Aubrey Drake Graham has had to deal with homosexual jokes and allegations throughout most of his career.
-One of his latest moves re-ignited those sentiments with some social media users seriously questioning his sexuality.
+Drake has had to deal with homosexual jokes and allegations throughout most of his career.
+One of his latest moves re-ignited those sentiments, with some social media users seriously questioning his sexuality.

 Images of Drake with pink-painted nails sparked heated conversations online.
 Critics called the Canadian superstar “gay,” “feminine,” and “corny” for his colored manicure.
 Even accused sex trafficker Andrew Tate reacted to Drake’s nail polish.